smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 Going Weekly
 ---------------------------------------

+Our first order of business to adhere to [The Agreement](TODO#the-agreement) was deploying weekly, rain or shine.

 Deploying weekly was not smooth at first but soon became much better.
 We still had a lot of habits from our early deployments which resulted in some bad behaviour.
 In